-On February 25, 2016, the FASB issued new accounting guidance on leases.
-Lessees will need to recognize virtually all of their leases on the balance sheet, by recording a right-of-use asset and lease liability.
+On February 25, 2016, the FASB issued ASU No. 2016-02, Leases (Topic (842).
+The guidance requires an entity to recognize virtually all of their leases on the balance sheet, by recording a right-of-use asset and lease liability.
 The new guidance becomes effective for the Company on January 1, 2019, and early adoption is permitted upon issuance.
-The Company is evaluating the potential impact of adopting this standard on its financial statements, as well as the timing of its adoption of the standard
+The Company is evaluating the potential impact of adopting this standard on its financial statements, as well as the timing of its adoption of the standard.